tingspain/PyImOGuizmo/README.md

 This will launch the example app, allowing you to interact with PyImoGuizmo in a 3D viewport.

-### 🛣️ Roadmap
+### 5. Roadmap

 PyImoGuizmo is still under active development.
 Below are key milestones planned for future releases:

-- 🚀 Planned Features & Improvements
+- [ ] Planned Features & Improvements
-- ✅ Initial implementation – Interactive orientation gizmo with basic functionality (Completed)
+- [x] Initial implementation – Interactive orientation gizmo with basic functionality
-- 🔄 Improve draw_gizmo() method – Ensure it works 100% correctly
+- [x] Improve draw_gizmo() method – Ensure it works 100% correctly
-- 🎨 Customizable appearance – Add more flexibility for colors, size, and styles
+- [ ] Customizable appearance – Add more flexibility for colors, size, and styles [🚧 WiP]
-- 🔧 API improvements – Refactor code for better usability and extensibility
+- [ ] API improvements – Refactor code for better usability and extensibility
-- 📦 PyPI release – Package and publish the library for easier installation
+- [ ] PyPI release – Package and publish the library for easier installation
-- 📖 Documentation & Examples – Provide clear usage guides and sample projects
+- [ ] Documentation & Examples – Provide clear usage guides and sample projects [🚧 WiP]
-- 🏗️ Additional features – TBD based on community feedback
+- [ ] Additional features – TBD based on community feedback

 If you have any suggestions or feature requests, feel free to open an issue or contribute!

-### 📜 License
+### 6. License

 PyImoGuizmo is licensed under the MIT License.